Fork me on GitHub

 Bootstrap the chroot without building bootloader, squashfs, or finalizing the ISO.
 Use this option if installation of some packages fails, you want to run custom commands or similar.
 The main use of this option is to save time by skipping stages which aren’t necessary for bootstrapping the chroot and which would get executed more than once when iterating through the initial bootstrapping.
 Alternatively, use this option as a test run of grml-live.
 Once you are satisfied with the state of your grml_chroot, use grml-live -u to build the remaining stages and finalize the ISO.

-Main output directory of the build process of FAI.
+Main output directory of the build process.
 Some directories are created inside this target directory, being: grml_cd (where the files for creating the ISO are located, including the compressed squashfs file), grml_chroot (the chroot system) and grml_isos (where the resulting ISO is stored).

 Build the ISO without (re-)creating the squashfs compressed file using mksquashfs.
 This option is useful if you just want to update parts outside the chroot in the ISO.
 Consider combining this option with the build-only option -b.